yolosec/deadcodeBlog/_posts/2016-06-14-UPC-UBEE-EVW3226-WPA2-RExing.markdown

 I had quite funny moments when reversing the function so I recommend to go through it.
 I minimize the level of boring details.
 Attached assembly snippets are just for illustrative purposes, no need to study it in depth...

+# GenUPCDefaultPassPhrase
-The intro looked like this:
+The `GenUPCDefaultPassPhrase` function intro looks like this:

 [![Intro](/static/ubee/genIntro.png)](/static/ubee/genIntro.png)

+*Function intro*

 The function does some initialization in the beginning, local variable setting and so on.
 Few instructions later, it reads a file `/nvram/1/1`.

 [![NVRAM read](/static/ubee/nvramRead.png)](/static/ubee/nvramRead.png)

+*NVRAM read*

 Depending on the mode input parameter (2.4 or 5GHz WiFi flag), it reads _6_ bytes, either from offset _0x20_ or _0x32_ from the file.
 6 bytes suggests it is _MAC_ address of the device.